elseano/rundown/_testdata/formatting.md

   We also support strikethrough!

   • Bullets
   • should be
   • indented correctly
+  • Really long bullet points will be wrapped, and they will be wrapped at the indentation level of the start of the bullet point text so it looks nice.
+    • Indented, and the wrapping should also observe that we're indented on wrap an extra two spaces because this is a sub-bullet.
+  • And back to normal should work as expected as well given we just deintented the line again.

   1 So should
   2 Numbered
   3 Lists

     Indenting
     Goes quite deep.